kamilsk/semaphore/NOTES.md

 ## Another implementations

 All examined packages are presented in [research.yml](research.yml).
-You can install them by run `glide -y install research.yml`.
+You can install them by run `glide -y research.yml install`.

 ### Similar